-- 1. Touch i.C3 APPS, i.C3 Settings.

-- 2. Enter the Settings password.

-- 3. Touch minus (-) or plus (+) on the Temperature Setpoint spin box.
+- 1. Touch i.C3 APPS, i.C3 Settings. - 2.
+Enter the Settings password. - 3.
+Scroll down and touch Temperature Setpoints. - 4.
+Touch + or on the Temperature Setpoint spin box.

 Hysteresis Setpoint

 Hysteresis is the allowable temperature variance on each side of the refrigerator setpoint.